fibbojs/fibbo/docs/api/2d/classes/FPolygon.md

 • **classOrObject**: `any`

-The class or object to add the callback to.
+The class or object to observe for collisions.
+Should inherit from FComponent.

 • **callback**

-The callback to add.
+The callback to add to the collision event.

 #### Returns